Made to order from 1 to 10,000 pieces on demand

 Wide range of capabilities.
 Including CNC bending, laser cutting, welding, press fitting, stamping and post finishing.

 24/7 Operation and Flexibility.
-IDEAL often willing to work closely with clients to customized machining solutions according to specific design requirements.
-We always offer flexibility in terms of design modifications, prototyping, and iterative improvements.
+IDEAL works closely with clients to provide customized machining solutions tailored to specific design requirements, offering flexibility in design modifications, prototyping, and iterative improvements.

 Integrated Supply Chain and Global Logistics.
 With access to a comprehensive supply chain network facilitates sourcing of materals and components streamlining the production process.
 Our location in Guangdong Province( Shenzhen) enable effcient shipping of finished parts worldwide.